DBCDK/helm-diff/README.md

   diff [command]

 Available Commands:
-  revision    Shows diff between revision's manifests rollback    Show a diff explaining what a helm rollback could perform upgrade     Show a diff explaining what a helm upgrade would change. version     Show version of the helm diff plugin
+  revision    Shows a list of 'part-of' names between revision's manifests rollback    Shows a list of 'part-of' names explaining what a helm rollback could perform upgrade     Shows a list of 'part-of' names explaining what a helm upgrade would change. version     Show version of the helm diff plugin

 Flags: